-Shopping for a vacuum cleaner?
-There can be myriad terms that you may not understand.
-How do you know if you need or want a telescoping wand if you don't know what it is?
+When you are shopping for a vacuum cleaner, there can be a myriad of terms that you may not understand.
+How do you know if you need or want a telescoping wand if you do not know what it is?
 Learn about some of the more common options for vacuum cleaners.

 01 of 09

 02 of 09

 This option is more common on canister or smaller upright vacuums than full-sized uprights.
 A retractable cord allows the user to let the cord automatically retract into the vacuum cleaner.
 If you hate rolling up a cord, this is an option you might want to consider.
 Keep in mind that a lot of vacuum cleaners with retractable cords may have a slightly shorter cord length than other vacuum cleaners.
 Be sure to factor that into your decision, and check the cord length to be sure.

 03 of 09